codice/forgerock-commons/forgerock-doc-maven-plugin/trunk/README.md

 By default, the plugin checks links found in the DocBook XML source, including Olinks.
 You can find errors in the `target/linktester.err` file.

+If you want to skip the checks for external URLs, pass `-DskipLinkCheck=true` to Maven, as in the following example:

+    mvn -DskipLinkCheck=true clean pre-site

 This capability is provided by Peter Major's [linktester](https://github.com/aldaris/docbook-linktester) plugin.